skiggety/skiggety-utils/README.md

 These ideas don't have a code location, so they go here:

-- TODO: with Kevin: do rust things ...
-  - TODO^15: do [rust koans](https://github.com/crazymykl/rust-koans) (with Kevin) so we can prepare to...
-  - TODO^11: ...rewrite todo in rust with parallelization (with Kevin)
+  - TODO^11: ...rewrite todo in rust with parallelization (with Kevin), but after [rust koans](https://github.com/crazymykl/rust-koans)
 - TODO^6: some tools for setting up information radiators
   - TODO^2: inforad (chrome extension?) information radiator
   - TODO: "playbot", a program that tunes in youtube livestreams, video meetings, watch later, podcasts and your personal dashboards, automatically.
 Great as an information radiator.